codess-aus/PL-900/Bus_value.md

 Use **Power Apps** to create a mobile app for your IT workers: Power Apps eases users into app development with a simple interface so that every business user or pro developer can build custom apps.

+Power apps are custom apps you build to display and capture data on web and mobile devices.
 You should recommend Power Apps to create custom apps that meet specific business needs.
 Power Apps can be used to create and share custom apps that meet specific business needs without requiring the business users to have software development skills.
 Power Apps eases users into app development with a simple interface so that every business user or pro developer can build custom apps.